firdaus/cadence-python/README.md

 ## Status / TODO

 cadence-python is still under going heavy development.
 It should be considered EXPERIMENTAL at the moment.
-A production version is targeted to be released in September of 2019.
+A production version is targeted to be released in ~~September of 2019~~ January 2020.

 - [x] Tchannel implementation
 - [x] Python-friendly wrapper around Cadence's Thrift API